stitchdata/docs/_developer-files/connect/api/objects/extractions/get-logs-for-an-extraction-job.md

   - name: "job_name"
     required: true
     type: "path parameter"
+    description: |
-    description: "A path parameter corresponding to the unique ID of the extraction job to be retrieved."
+      A path parameter corresponding to the unique ID of the extraction job to be retrieved.

+      Make a request to [GET {{ site.data.connect.core-objects.extractions.list.name | flatify }}]({{ site.data.connect.core-objects.extractions.list.anchor | flatify }}) to retrieve the most recent extraction jobs for the specified Stitch account.
     example-value: |
-      3.1.sync.d7f18b02-a17c-44b7-bbd5-dc30e1dc6ce5
+      116078.233312.sync.e4d8eae5-b23e-11ea-94a1-02cbbd504f7d

 # -------------------------- #